Role1776/netmon/README.md

 * **Don't compare netmon's numbers directly against speedtest.net in a browser.** The browser test is multi-threaded and will read higher.
 That gap is methodology, not a fault in your line.
 * **On very fast links (roughly 500 Mbps+), expect single-stream figures to sit well below your subscribed speed.** Beyond the methodology gap, `speedtest-cli` is pure Python, so at gigabit speeds its own CPU overhead starts contributing too.
+* **Using the Ookla client has other implecations!** There are other things to consider when using the Oficial client over the `speedtest-cli`.
+The amount of data transfered at **EACH** test is significantly higher, it will also purposfully try to saturate your line, causing possible slowdown on the rest of your network (unless you have QoS setup).
+Due to this *THIS IS NOT THE DEFAULT CLIENT* and as such Jitter tests and BufferBloat will not function.
+Consider this before switching over using the `install-ookla-speedtest.sh` script, especially if you have a data cap in place.
+Just for example, a default test over 24 hours will equate to around a 4K movie playback.
+Using the Ookla client will likely increase this by a factor of 10x

 Since netmon exists to track *trends*, consistency matters more than peak numbers: keep one measurement method for the lifetime of your database.
 Swapping the backend mid-history puts a step change in your 24-hour graph that the AI commentary will faithfully report as a real speed jump.